Ph.D. in Systems Engineering

 Qualifying Exam

-The principal objective of the qualifying exam (also referred to as the comprehensive exam and PhD exam) is to assess a student’s research aptitude and confirm that they have the skills necessary to make a substantive contribution in their field.
-The exam also provides an opportunity for students to receive early, individualized feedback regarding their strengths and weaknesses in research and foundational knowledge.
+The principal objective of the qualifying exam (also referred to as the comprehensive exam and Ph.D. exam) is to assess a student’s research aptitude and confirm that they have the skills necessary to make a substantive contribution in their field.
+The exam also provides an opportunity for students to receive early, individualized feedback on research output that could influence the direction of their dissertation.
+As such, preparation for and participation in the exam should be viewed as research.

-The goal of the qualifying exam is not to directly assess any content in required courses but to provide a comprehensive use of the foundational principles and methods in research.
-Thus, students must have already specified the required coursework they will take for their program before taking the qualifying exam.
-Required coursework varies by concentration, the student’s anticipated dissertation topic, and the recommendation of the student’s committee members.
+The qualifying exam is not meant to directly assess content from required courses.
+Thus, students must have already specified the coursework they will take before the exam.
+Required coursework varies by concentration, the student’s anticipated dissertation topic, and the recommendation of the student’s committee.

 • Analyze data (via experiments, observations, surveys, simulation, etc.) and draw meaningful conclusions.